dinphil/code-weekend/Markdown/ws2explanation.md

 var session = require('cookie-session');
 ```

 We start off by obtaining all of the required resources and packages for the application that we're going to use later on.
+Morgan is an HTTP request logger middleware for node.js.
+Cookie-parser allows us to parse and use cookies with signatures.
+Cookie-session is a module which provides "guest" sessions, meaning any visitor will have a session, authenticated or not.
+If a session is new a Set-Cookie will be produced regardless of populating the session.
+We'll see more of both cookie modules - and their applications in our web app - a little later on.

 Now that we've stated what we need, let's instantiate our app:

 ```javascript
 var app = express();
 ```

+Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 This line both instantiates Express and assigns our app to it.

 We should now tell the app where to find the views it needs, what engines to render them with and which methods to use to get things up and running.